fonske/clack-reader-v4/README.md

 ws1: Tof2 sensor (VL53L1X) code for the Clack WS1  (software not yet ready)

 ## Contact
-Purchase: alphonsuijtdehaag at gmail dot com, if you are interested in a PCB with wemos s3 mini
+Purchase: alphonsuijtdehaag at gmail dot com, if you are interested in a PCB with M5Stack Atom s3 lite

 Help: Please open a issue on this git project.